AdamanTeam/AdamanTeam.github.io/_posts/2018-12-6-Data-Story.md

 *Map of French ingredients importations*
 <iframe src="https://adamanteam.github.io/geodesic_map.html" width="100%" height="400px"></iframe>

-On this map, we have a whooping number of 87 countries.
-The food french people eat comes from really all over the world.
+The first thing that suprises us on this map is that we have a whooping number of 87 different origin countries!
+The food french people import not only comes from close european countries like we could expect but really comes from all over the world.
+Almost every continent is well represented and food can come from countries as far as New-Zealand.
+We see that indeed talk today about a globalization of food .

-This map however doesn't tell us how much ingredients comes from each country, we therefore now display a Bubble map where the circles are proportional to the number of ingredients originating from that country and sold in France.
+This map however doesn't tell us how much ingredients comes from each country, therefore we now display a Bubble map where the circles are proportional to the number of ingredients originating from that country and sold in France.
+This will give us additional information about french importations and allow to quantitize them.

 *Bubble map proportional to number of products with ingredients originating in the country*
 <iframe src="https://adamanteam.github.io/bubble_map.html" width="100%" height="400px"></iframe>

-What we notice is that most imported products comes from Spain, Italy and the United Kingdom by a large margin.
-It is interesting to look at what kind of products are imported from these products using a visualization like WordCloud on the name of the product.
+What we notice is that most of the imported products comes from relatively close countries like Spain, Italy and the United Kingdom by a large margin.
+This is something we could have expected since the European Union favorizes the trade of food and products of agriculture among european countries.
+We still notice that there is a non-negligeable amount of products coming from other continents like Asia, America or Africa.
+We expect this quantities to be underestimated compared to the reality since our data is biased like we saw.

+We now know what quantities of products are transported to France and from where.
+It could now be interesting an interesting idea to look at what kind of products are the most imported from these countries.
+We visualize these using  WordClouds where the size of the name of a product is relative to the frequency it appears in the data.
+Hence the bigger a product appears, the most it is imported to France from this country.

 1. **Products imported from Spain**
 {:refdef: style="text-align: center;"}